If your sales aren’t where you want them to be, you probably haven’t perfected content marketing for sales enablement yet.

 - $600k add’l Q1 sales

 Pretty impressive, right?
 The content for sales enablement deployed here produced real, tangible ROI – and allowed both the marketing and sales teams to work together to outpace their goals.

+As you can see, content marketing for sales enablement requires that the marketing and sales teams overlap and work together.
 It’s no longer enough to just create great content and put it out in the world – it needs to relate back to a larger sales strategy and produce valuable customer data that both teams can put to good use.

 Ask yourself: Are your marketing and sales team effectively collaborating in the content department?
 If not, it may be time to re-evaluate your approach.